Liuzh7410/UrbanRAG/README.md

 # UrbanRAG

-UrbanKG_GraphRAG is a knowledge-graph–enhanced geocoding research system that combines Urban Knowledge Graph retrieval with spatial constraint reasoning.
+UrbanRAG is a knowledge-graph–enhanced geocoding research system that combines Urban Knowledge Graph retrieval with spatial constraint reasoning.
 It targets Japanese addresses and improves coordinate inference by grounding LLM reasoning in graph-derived spatial context.

 ## Research Summary